sasilver75/obsidian/Articles/The Story of RLHF - Origins, Motivations, Techniques, and Modern Applications (Nov 2023) - {Cameron Wolfe}.md

 - ==These metrics work reasonably well for tasks like summarization or translation, but they don't work for more open-ended generative tasks like information-seeking dialogue.==
 - It tends that there is a ==poor correlation between these metrics and human judgement of a model's output.==

-ROGUE and BLEU quantify the extent to which a model's output matches some reference output.
+ROUGE and BLEU quantify the extent to which a model's output matches some reference output.
 But for many problems, there are *numerous* outputs that a model could produce that are all equally viable -- fixed metrics like the above can't account for this.

 ![[Pasted image 20240402000522.png|450]]